Fingerprints to Tell Life Purpose

 - Service – four whorl patterns.

 - LOVE – If you have at least eight loop fingerprints, your development phase in your life purpose is ‘love’.
 It is the most important theme in your life.
 The objective is to master your emotions, and have love and closeness; to be able to express your genuine self.
-It also includes learning self-love.
+It also includes learning self-love and living a passionate life (being passionate about life).

 - WISDOM – If you have at least two tented arch prints, your phase is ‘Wisdom’.
 You want to take risks and commit to a purpose.
 You must learn to move from thinking about it, to actually doing it.
 Be a participant, not just an observer.